 Ahhh, new cars.
 They smell great, are clean as a whistle, and will never be worth as much as you paid for them at the dealership.
 But hey, sometimes the juice is worth the squeeze.

 Every year more than 17 million cars are sold in the US.
 Your car may be new, but the driving habits of the world are still the same, and if your brand-new car is in an accident, all you’ll be left with is a big bill.
-That’s why our insurance agents can help you determine what types of car insurance coverage is for you and how to find the best policy.

 The leading US car dealerships, based on new and used vehicle sales (in units)